 d.
 The inspector should ensure that licensee performance goals are not in conflict with the actions needed to correct performance issues and are in alignment throughout the organization.
 To complete this requirement, a review should be performed of corporate, site, and organizational strategic plans, as well as other associated licensee documents.

 e.
-Using the guidance contained in IP 40001, “Resolution of Employee Concerns,” perform a limited review of the program for the resolution of employee concerns.
+Using the guidance contained in IP 40001, “Resolution of Employee Concerns,” perform a limited review of the licensee’s program for the resolution of employee concerns.
 In selecting samples for review, focus on those concerns and programs specifically applicable to the strategic performance areas which are the subject of this inspection.
 The intent of this review is to determine: (1) whether weaknesses in the employee concerns program have contributed to previously identified performance deficiencies; (2) whether additional safety issues exist that have not been adequately captured by the corrective action program; and, (3) whether weaknesses in the employee concerns program have resulted in issues associated with the maintenance of a safety conscious work environment.

 f.
 No specific guidance provided.

 g.
-The review of licensee industry information programs should be limited to those problems that might have contributed to the previously identified performance concerns.
+The team’s review of licensee industry information programs should be limited to those problems that might have contributed to the previously identified performance concerns.
 Determine whether the licensee has adequately implemented actions as necessary to address the issue.
 For example, weaknesses in licensee programs to review and assess vendor information may have contributed to equipment problems.

 03.03 Assessment of Performance in the Reactor Safety Strategic Performance Area.